 I grew up in the Seventies, in East Grinstead in Sussex, a place where pretty-much nothing happens.

 At 13, my existence was shaken to the core when I became one of the first nine girls at a very prestigious all-boys boarding school.
 I went on to study English Literature at the University of East Anglia in Norwich, England.

 While at UEA, I met the local re-enactment group and began a decade of running around in castle grounds with a lot of hairy mates and steel cutlery.
 We were gamers, too, and rolled many dice, long into the evenings.

 Various jobs included shop manager, actuarial technical clerk, document designer and, erm, kiss-a-gram girl, as well as brief flirtations with crewing at the local theatre, training as a fitness instructor and joining the Territorial Army (yes, really).
 Frankly, the less said about that lot, the better.

 In 2000, I moved to London and started working for Allders of Croydon, now (very sadly) no more.
-And in 2003, I landed at cult retailer Forbidden Planet where I took on everything from marketing strategy to running events to developing the company’s social media identity.
+And in 2003, I landed at cult retailer Forbidden Planet where I spent seventeen years in marketing, handling everything from digital strategy to running events to developing the company’s social media identity.
 I had my son, Isaac, in 2004.

 And that’s not enough, drop me an email at danie(underscore)ware(at)yahoo.co.uk.

 This site is a personal blog.
 Any opinions voiced here are my own, and do not reflect the opinions of Forbidden Planet, Titan Books or any other part of the Titan Entertainment Group.